kubecost/docs/install-and-configure/install/provider-installations/gke-autopilot-install.md

 ## Installing Kubecost for GKE Autopilot via Helm

-Installing Kubecost on an GKE Autopilot cluster is the same as other cloud providers with Helm v3.1+, with a few changes.
-Autopilot requires the use of Google Managed Prometheus service, which generates additional costs within your Google Cloud account.
+Installing Kubecost on a GKE Autopilot cluster is similar to other cloud providers with Helm v3.1+, with a few changes.
+Autopilot requires the use of [Google Managed Prometheus](/install-and-configure/install/custom-prom/gcp-gmp-integration.md) service, which generates additional costs within your Google Cloud account.

 `helm install kubecost/cost-analyzer -n kubecost -f values.yaml`

 Your _values.yaml_ files must contain the below parameters.
 Resources are specified for each section of the Kubecost deployment, and Pod Security Policies are disabled.

 ```
 kubecostProductConfigs:
   clusterName: "<clusterName>" # used for display in Kubecost UI